revdotcom/revai-java-sdk/README.md

 The streaming connection will close when you call the method `streamingClient.close()` or if you go 15 seconds without sending any audio data.

-## For Rev.ai Developers
+## For Rev.ai Java SDK Developers

 Before contributing to the project please install the following
 * [IntelliJ IDE](https://www.jetbrains.com/idea/)
 * [google-java-format plugin](https://plugins.jetbrains.com/plugin/8527-google-java-format)

 Before opening a pull-request please run the `Code > Reformat Code` option in any classes that were touched to ensure the code is formatted correctly.

+Run `mvn package` to build the code, run the unit tests and create the SDK jar.

+Run `mvn verify` to also run integration tests.
+They require the `REVAI_ACCESS_TOKEN` environment variable to be set to a valid rev.ai access token.

+Fake